usnistgov/oscal-content/src/examples/ssp/OSCAL Implementation Layer - FedRAMP System Security Plan (SSP) Modeling.md

     # Cardinality: one
     implementation_status: The status of the control (Implemented, Partially Implemented, Planned, Alternative Implementation, N/A)
-        # Cardinality: one if marked Planned or Partialy Implemented above.
+        # Cardinality: one if marked Planned or Partially Implemented above.
 Zero otherwise
         planned_implementation_date

     # Cardinality: one or more
-    control_origination: The origina of the control (Service Provicder Corporate, Service Provider System Specific, Configured by Customer, Provided by Customer, Inherited)
+    control_origination: The origin of the control (Service Provider Corporate, Service Provider System Specific, Configured by Customer, Provided by Customer, Inherited)
         # Cardinality: one if marked Configured by Customer or provided by Customer above.
 Zero otherwise.
         customer_responsibility:
         # Cardinality: one if marked Inherited above.
 Zero otherwise.